GenerGener/TelomereFinder/README.md

 # telomere repo
 Scripts to identify putative telomeric and subtelomeric sequences from draft genome assemblies.

-# Telomere finder tutorial
+# telomere-finder tutorial

-This tool helps identify potential telomeric repeats in genome assemblies by analyzing k-mer occurrences at contig ends.
+The tool telomere-finder.py helps identify potential telomeric repeats in genome assemblies by analyzing k-mer occurrences at contig ends.
 It supports both compressed and uncompressed FASTA inputs and can output results in BED or GFF format.

 ## Installation